Pratcode/WebResume/README.md

 ```bash
 > python manage.py create superuser
 ```
-and create your admin account,
+and create your admin account.

-now type /admin in url after url of local host and access login panel where u can type ur login credentials.

-and finally u have access to admin panal.
+Now type `/admin` in url after url of local host and access login panel where u can type ur login credentials. finally u have access to admin panal. </br>

-To seeing everything filled in web resume u have to put data, because database is owned by u.
+To start seeing everything filled in WebResume u have to put data, because database is owned by u.

-there are there sections in admin panel-
+###### there are there sections in admin panel-

-messages - where u will see all ur massages.
+**messages-** where u will see all ur massages. <br />

-Person - where u can put ur -
+**Person-** where u can put ur -

-(1) name (which will be shown in navbar brand and card as well and bottom of page) (2) profession (it will be shown highlighted)
+- name (which will be shown in navbar brand and card as well and bottom of page)
+- profession (it will be shown highlighted)
-(3) other description.
+- other descriptions.
-(4) image (it is on home page)
+- image (it is on home page)
-(5) resume (resume page will directly load resume)
+- resume (resume page will directly load resume)
-(6) to (15)and (17) - your social media links.
+- your social media links.
-(16) here you can put your email.
+- your email.
-Which will directly redirect user to mail client. your copyright in buttom of page will load automatically as u put info.

-Data-
+**Sections-**
 where u can put your all content, by putting title.
-Every discription will be shown in bullet points, this section is based on cards where u can create as many cards, based on your need, which is shown in your home page.
+Every discription will be shown in bullet points.

 ### Note----